 Maureen Glynn is a partner at Murphy Donoghue Partners.
 With more than 25 years of governmental affairs experience, Maureen provides day-to-day client management and counsel to multiple clients from a wide spectrum of sectors, including hospitals, physician groups, software developers, e-commerce companies, consumer credit organizations, solid waste management/recycling firms, gaming interests and non-profit charitable organizations.

 Maureen has worked at the Massachusetts House of Representatives for a major committee with jurisdiction over most regulated industries including public utilities, energy firms, telecommunications, alcoholic beverages, professional licensing and gaming.
-She serves on the Quincy College Board of Governors, where she is currently Second Vice-Chair, and is active in the Massachusetts Women’s Political Caucus.
+She serves on the Quincy College Board of Governors, where she is currently Second Vice-Chair.

 Issues Management Group, Counsel 1992-2013

 Joint Legislative Committee on Government Regulations, Research Director 1989-1992, Research Staff, 1987-1989, Legislative Aide 1984-1987

 Suffolk University, B.S.
 1988